Differences Between Cost Center and Profit Center

 Profit centers have few specific functions.
 They’re as follows –

 - Generate profits directly: Profit centers help generate direct profits from their activities.
-For example, the sales department directly sells products to customers to generate profits.
+For example, the sales department directly sells products to customers to create profits.

-- Compute returns on investments: Since profits center also take charge of revenues and costs, calculating returns on investments become easy in profit centers.
+- Compute returns on investments: Since the profits center also takes charge of revenues and costs, calculating returns on investments becomes easy in profit centers.

 - Help in effective decision making: Since the activities of profit centers are directly generating revenues and profits, it’s easier to make effective decisions.
-The activities that generate the most revenues & profits should be done more and activities that increase the cost but doesn’t generate profit should be reduced.
+The activities that generate the most revenues & profits should be done more, and activities that increase the cost but don’t generate profit should be reduced.

-- Help in budgetary control: Since the profit center is evaluated on the basis of deducting actual costs from budgeted costs, profit centers offer more budgetary control.
-When the actual costs are compared with the budgeted costs, the profit centers are able to understand the difference and can apply the lessons in the next set of requirements.
+- Help in budgetary control: Since the profit center is evaluated based on deducting actual costs from budgeted costs, profit centers offer more budgetary controlBudgetary ControlBudgetary control refers to a cost controlling system in which the management plans and regulates the various corporate costs by identifying the variation of actual expenses from the budgeted expenditure..
+When the actual costs are compared with the budgeted expenses, the profit centers can understand the difference and apply the lessons in the next set of requirements.

-- Provides extrinsic motivation: Since the team of the profit center directly control the outcomes (or revenues and profits), their performance is directly rewarded which offers them extrinsic motivation to work harder and to generate more profits.
+- Provides extrinsic motivation: Since the team of the profit center directly controls the outcomes (or revenues and profits), their performance is rewarded, which offers them extrinsic motivation to work harder and generate more profits.